Lukasz-pluszczewski/simple-express/README.md

 - **res**: *object* Express' res object

 #### Response objects
-Handlers should return the response object:
+Handlers should return falsy value (to not send any response) or the response object:
 - **status**: *number* (default: 200) Response http status code
 - **body**: *any* Response body (By default weill be sent using [res.send() method](https://expressjs.com/en/api.html#res.send).
 Can be changed with method field)
 - **headers**: *object* Response headers